liukai-tech/serialDataMonitor/README.md

 The **host** folder contains all the development files

-The **ecu** folder contains an example of a bare metal application for a microcontroler and also the .ini file for the application
+The **ecu** folder contains an examples of a bare metal application (included the .ini file) and the naked monitor.h and monitor.c files

 The **binaries** folder contains the application for various platforms.
 See the related README files